aswiniab/blog/_posts/2021-03-26-credit-risk-assessment.markdown

 ## 6. Data split to train and test datasets

-As the german dataset is an imabalnced dataset with more number repayers compared to defaulters, we used stratified random `test_train_split` to split the dataset into random test and train datasets so that relative class frequencies are preserved.
+As the German dataset is an imbalanced dataset with more number repayors compared to defaulters, we used stratified random `test_train_split` to split the dataset into random test and train datasets so that relative class frequencies are preserved.

 ```python